 I agree – we don’t need social security and we don’t need medicare or dental implant.
 We need Dentist in healthcare.
-We need technology making the business of healthcare more efficient.
+We need pediatric dentist technology making the business of healthcare more efficient.
 We need people willing to fork over the $50 bucks a month it requires to get a health care plan – incidentally, about the same price as your average phone bill, a meal for two at a nice restaurant or half the cost of the average cable bill.

 I have a family of four.
 We pay $200 a month for healthcare (and yes, now I’m finally covered), and almost no ailment we’ve had over the last two years of having health coverage hasn’t been covered.